thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 -------------------------------

-I want to write my new application in Objective-C, but there's a really nice Swift framework I want to use.
+I want to write my new application in Objective-C, but there's a really nice Codira framework I want to use.

 Guidelines:

-- Not all Swift methods in the framework may be available in Objective-C. You can work around this by adding *extensions* to the Swift framework classes to expose a more Objective-C-friendly interface.
+- Not all Codira methods in the framework may be available in Objective-C. You can work around this by adding *extensions* to the Codira framework classes to expose a more Objective-C-friendly interface.
 You will need to mark these new methods as "API" in order to make them visible to Objective-C.
-- "Pure" Swift classes will not be visible to Objective-C at all.
-You will have to write a wrapper class (or wrapper functions) in Swift if you want to use the features of these classes directly.
+- "Pure" Codira classes will not be visible to Objective-C at all.
+You will have to write a wrapper class (or wrapper functions) in Codira if you want to use the features of these classes directly.
 However, you can still treat them like any other objects in your program (store them in ``id`` variables, Objective-C collections, etc).